Shoots growing in soil

 Healthy soil sustains life on land.
 It underpins the food system, contains nutrients, filters water, supports biodiversity and helps to regulate the climate by storing carbon.
 But soil health is in crisis across the world.
 Agriculture, industrial development and population growth have resulted in soils being polluted, eroded or simply discarded, putting our future food security in jeopardy.

-The UK Government's 25 Year Environment Plan calls for progress towards establishing specific targets and a code of practice for achieving the vision of sustainably managed soils by 2030.
+Environmental policy in the UK is progressing towards establishing specific targets and a code of practice for achieving the vision of sustainably managed soils.

 At Plymouth, we have a demonstrable track record of impactful soil health and land use research, much of which has been carried out in situ – on working farms or in collaboration with community and industry partners.